 Arugula Almond Pesto designed to elevate soups, stews, cassoulets, sandwiches and pasta dishes.
 It's vegan and made with almonds, basil and lemon zest adding a peppery brightness to dishes you are already making! #pesto #arugula #veganpesto #arugulapesto #nopinenuts

-Hope you enjoy this simple recipe for Arugula Pesto!
-Let us know how you use it!
+I hope you enjoy this simple recipe for Arugula Pesto!
+Let us know how you like it in the comments below!

 xoxo